 Lawyer and co-founder of Harvest Advokatbyrå, Björn Wendleby, on how digitalisation has transformed work on regulatory compliance, the EU’s new green taxonomy, and the importance of effective digital system support for requirements management.

-Digital system support - Key to modern compliance
+Why is digital system support - key to modern compliance?

 Björn’s work with compliance involves reviewing companies’ compliance and answering questions about how things work according to various regulations.
 Nowadays, his work is often simpler and less error prone than before, as cloud services help him access relevant customer information without having to post sensitive documents or email them back and forth.
 He believes that this sort of streamlining is necessary for him and his clients.

-– Due to the digitalisation and transparency, that has resulted from the whole world’s information now being just a click away, the rules and guidelines that asset managers have to comply with have also increased.
-It’s starting to become extremely difficult for someone to do this manually, and with the regulations on sustainability that will come soon, it’ll be downright impossible to manage this without digital tools.
+Due to the digitalisation and transparency, that has resulted from the whole world’s information now being just a click away, the rules and guidelines that asset managers have to comply with have also increased.
+It’s starting to become extremely difficult for someone to do this manually, it’ll be downright impossible to manage this without digital tools.

-How will you help your customers with ESG regulatory compliance?
+How do you help your customers with regulatory compliance?